 Radio Licensing

-- Stingers: Short, catchy pieces used between radio segments.
+- Stingers: Short, catchy bits used for transitions between radio segments.

 - Local Radio Stations